 This module begins with explaining the purpose of sinuses and how sinusitis can develop.
 Contributing risk factors and presenting symptoms are outlined.
 Examination rules are described for the nose, throat, ears and lungs including red flags for infection.
 Awareness of the stages of sinusitis, classifications and investigation options determine management options.
 Management options are detailed including nasal spays, reducing inflammation, treating the underlying cause and safety netting at each step that may also include onward referral.
 Prevention strategies and potential complications are outlined that consider other contributing factors for an alternative diagnosis.
 The module concludes with an clinical case example that reinforces the module content.

-Module 4: Upper respiratory tract infection (URTI)
+Upper respiratory tract infections (URTI)

 This module begins with an overview of URTIs including the anatomy of the upper respiratory tract.
 Common infections are outlined including pathophysiology, clinical manifestations, differential diagnosis and treatment options.
 These infections include rhinitis, sinusitis, ear and mastoid, pharyngitis, tonsilitis, deep neck, laryngitis, croup and epiglottitis.
 The various severity levels of each of these conditions is described to assist with determining management options.